Vafa-Witten Theory: Invariants, Floer Homologies, Higgs Bundles, a Geometric Langlands Correspondence, and Categorification: Vafa-Witten Twist of N4 Gauge Theory, and a Vafa-Witten Invariant

-where $\mathcal{Z}_{\text{VW},M_4}(\tau, G)$ is the VW partition function that can be interpreted as an integral of a zero-form on zero-dimensional ${\cal M}_{\text{VW}}$,\footnote{Actually, $R$-anomaly cancellation only implies that the virtual dimension of ${\cal M}_{\text{VW}}$ is zero.
-Nonetheless, as in \cite{witten1988topological}, by letting there be no \textit{continuous} zero modes for two- and zero-form fermions, we can take the virtual dimension to be equal to the actual dimension.} whence it can be evaluated as
+where $\mathcal{Z}_{\text{VW},M_4}(\tau, G)$ is the VW partition function that can be interpreted as an integral of a virtual zero-form on virtually zero-dimensional ${\cal M}_{\text{VW}}$,\footnote{Although the virtual dimension is zero, there are still fermion zero modes in the path integral measure that need to be absorbed for the path integral to be nonvanishing.
+One then needs to ``pull down'' the interaction terms of $S_{\text{VW}}$ in the path integral to absorb these fermion zero modes.
+These terms can then be interpreted as a virtual zero-form, where their total contribution to the path integral would be given by an integral of this virtual zero-form on virtually zero-dimensional ${\cal M}_{\text{VW}}$.} whence it can be evaluated as

-where \emph{the integer $n_k$ is determined by the corresponding sign of the determinant of an elliptic operator associated with a linearization of the VW equations in (\ref{4dbps}) at the $k^{\text{th}}$ point in ${\cal M}_{\text{VW}}$},\footnote{Due to the absence of continuous zero modes (although discrete bosonic zero modes still exist as solutions of \eqref{4dbps}), the path integral only integrates out fluctuating modes to give a ratio of determinants of the kinetic operators for both bosons and fermions in the action, where supersymmetry puts this ratio at $\pm 1$; then, the contribution to $\mathcal{Z}_{\text{VW},M_4}$ at the $k^{\text{th}}$ point in ${\cal M}_{\text{VW}}$ will be $(-1)^{n_k}$, where $n_k$ is as described.} while the real number $m_k$, determined by their corresponding solution $(A_{(k)},B_{(k)})$, is given by